alexclassroom/add-admin-css/readme.txt

 = Can I limit what admin pages the CSS gets output on? =

-No, not presently.
-At least not directly.
-By default, the CSS is added for every admin page on the site.
+By default, the CSS is added for every admin page on the site and for every user.

-However, you can preface your selectors with admin page specific class(es) on the 'body' tag to ensure CSS only applies on certain admin pages. (e.g. `body.index-php h2, #icon-index { display: none; }`).
+One option, if you wish to only use CSS and you want to limit use of CSS to certain admin pages, is to preface your selectors with admin page specific class(es) on the 'body' tag to ensure CSS only applies on certain admin pages. (e.g. `body.edit-php h1 { color: purple; }`).

-Or, you can hook the 'c2c_add_admin_css' and 'c2c_add_admin_css_files' filters and determine the current admin page context to decide whether the respective hook argument should be returned (and thus output) or not.
+Otherwise, programmatically you have full control over that behavior via the `'c2c_add_admin_css_disable_css'` filter (see Hooks section).
+You'd hook that filter, determine the context, and decide if the CSS should be output or not.
+You could check what page is being loaded and/or who is the current user.

 = Can I limit what users the CSS applies to? =

-No, not presently.
-At least not directly.
-By default, the CSS is added for any user that can enter the admin section of the site.
+By default, the CSS is added for every admin page on the site and for every user.

-You can hook the 'c2c_add_admin_css' and 'c2c_add_admin_css_files' filters and determine the current user to decide whether the respective hook argument should be returned (and thus output) for the user or not.
+Programmatically you have full control over that behavior via the `'c2c_add_admin_css_disable_css'` filter (see Hooks section).
+You'd hook that filter, determine the context, and decide if the CSS should be output or not.
+You could check who is the current user and/or what page is being loaded.

+There is currently no way to do this purely with CSS or through any other setting provided by the plugin.

 = How can I edit the plugin's settings in the event I supplied CSS that prevents the admin pages from properly functioning or being seen? =

-It is certainly possible that you can put yourself in an unfortunate position by supplying CSS that could hide critical parts of admin pages, making it seeminly impossible to fix or revert your changes.
+It is certainly possible that you can put yourself in an unfortunate position by supplying CSS that could hide critical parts of admin pages, making it seemingly impossible to fix or revert your changes.
 Fortunately, there are a number of approaches you can take to correct the problem.

 The recommended approach is to visit the URL for the plugin's settings page, but appended with a special query parameter to disable the output of its CSS.
 The plugin's settings page would typically be at a URL like `https://example.com/wp-admin/themes.php?page=add-admin-css%2Fadd-admin-css.php`.
 Append `&c2c-no-css=1` to that, so that the URL is `https://example.com/wp-admin/themes.php?page=add-admin-css%2Fadd-admin-css.php&c2c-no-css=1` (obviously change example.com with the domain name for your site).